DMZ: The Battle for South Korea: Publication history

-DMZ is the first game designed by Joseph Balkoski, who had just earned is master's degree in History before being hired hired by SPI to design this game.
+DMZ is the first game designed by Joseph Balkoski, who had just earned is master's degree in History before being hired by SPI to design this game.
 Balkoski would go on to became a designer of several award winning games, as well as an author and historian.
 DMZ was published in 1977 as part of a four-game collection titled Modern Battles II with graphic design by Redmond A. Simonsen.
 It proved proved popular, rising to #6 on SPI's Top Ten Bestseller list as soon as it was published and staying on the list for four months.
 DMZ was also sold individually as a "folio" game, packaged in a cardstock folio.

 Reception

 In Issue 9 of Fire & Movement, Phil Kosnett thought that despite this being Joseph Balkoski's first game design, "he did an excellent job....
 All in all, it's fast, it's fun, and it's an effective simulation."

 In Craft, Model, and Hobby Industry Magazine, Rick Mataka noted the quality of the components, calling them "professionally produced", and emphasized the contemporary nature of the game.

 In The Guide to Simulations/Games for Education and Training, Martin Campion noted the simplicity of the game rules, except for the artillery rules that "tend to put a larger strain than usual on players' abilities to add numerous numbers in their heads and to consider several alternatives at the same time."

 In the 1980 book The Complete Book of Wargames, game designer Jon Freeman commented in the introduction of the book that "a game based on a battle that never took place has two major attractions for non-historians.
 First, you are not playing in the shadow of Napoleon or Rommel. [...]
 Second, you do not have the original tactics and strategies to fall back on: you must be innovative."
 Freeman also noted "the element of speculation is quite limited: [...] the data for such potential conflicts are available today."